The Confident Eater

 Let me explain!

 For example, if you have a child who is not eating widely and well it is often tempting to give them food on demand.
-This is particularly true if they are on the slim-side, or they don’t seem that interested in food.
+This is particularly true if they are on the slim-side, or don’t seem that interested in food.

 Or if you are serving their favourite food every night, this can affect progress.
 Repetition is the thief of change.

-This is why I look to the foundations first and make sure everything is going to support progress.
+look to the foundations first and make sure everything is going to support progress.

 The smaller these are, the better, particularly with children who really struggle around food.